bullet-db/bullet-db.github.io/docs/quick-start.md

 **Prerequisites**

-  * You will need to be on an Unix-based system (Mac, Ubuntu ...) for most of these commands
+  * You will need to be on an Unix-based system (Mac OS X, Ubuntu ...)
+  * You will need [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
   * You will need enough CPU and RAM on your machine to run about 8-10 JVMs.
 You will be setting up a Storm cluster with multiple components, a couple of Jetty instances and a Node server
-  * You will need [git](https://git-scm.com/downloads), [Maven 3](https://maven.apache.org/install.html) and [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
-The example will walk you through installing [Node.js](http://nodejs.org)

 ## Setting up Storm

-This section will deal with setting up Storm.
-To set up a clean working environment, start with creating an empty working directory.
+To set up a clean working environment, let's start with setting some directories.

 #### Step 1: Setup directories and examples